Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 3: Make Sure the Straps Won’t Slip Off Your Shoulders

 I do, but not for my camera bag straps.
 That kind of material is as slippery as unicorn snot.
 The frustration you get when the straps just won’t grip your shoulders is something that gets repeated many times.

 Ultimately, you’ll stop using a bag if the straps can’t stay put on your shoulders.

-Yes, you may have to try on a number of bags to know what strap material works best for you.
+You may have to try several bags to know what strap material works best for you.
 Think of it as kissing a few frogs to find your Prince.

 I mentioned a few different types of camera bags earlier in the article.

 Of all the types, the Sling bag is likely the most controversial.
 Some love them.
 Some hate them.

 I love my ThinkTank Sling-O-Matic!
 It’s very near to the perfect camera bag for me.